-Default MCP Catalog — Examples¶
+Default MCP Servers - Examples¶

 The Examples category holds reference servers that exist primarily to exercise the protocol itself - not to deliver business data.
 Activating one of these is the fastest way to see every MCP primitive (tools, resources, prompts, sampling, completion, logging, progress, root listing) light up in the Inspector without first wiring up a real account.